raganwald-deprecated/faux/doc/functions.md

 *Rule Three* is that if Faux expects a function and you supply a hash that is not a function and does not implement the `.toFunction()` method, Faux constructs a function that takes the parameters as an argument and returns a new hash.
 The new hash consists of each of the keys of your hash, but the values will be interpreted as functions.

 And example is worth a thousand words.
-This example using Rule Three:
+This example using Rule Three—

     before_display: {